310 N. Suite 1, Winchester Blvd, Santa Clara, CA 95050 (408) 549-1602

 Treatment for TMD and bruxism varies depending on the cause and severity of your condition.
 Treatment options may include:

-• Mouth Guards or Splints: A dental mouth guard or splint can be worn at night to protect the teeth from damage caused by grinding or clenching.
+• Mouth guards or Splints: A dental mouth guard or splint can be worn at night to protect teeth from damage caused by grinding or clenching.
 These can be custom-fitted by a dentist to ensure maximum protection.

 • Stress Management: Since stress and anxiety are common causes of bruxism, stress management techniques such as relaxation exercises, meditation, and counseling can help reduce the frequency and severity of teeth grinding.